rweigel/stats/syllabus.md

 * In-class time will be approximately 50% lecture/demonstration and 50% in-class discussion.
 * I usually have you do a reading and basic follow-up problems before I discuss a topic in class.
 I find content that I present "sticks" if students have experiemented with the concepts before I discuss them.
-* You will be asked to participate in class discussions during class and on Piazza.
+* You will be asked to participate in class discussions during class and on Discord.
 Talking and writing about statistics will help you understand statistics.
 * Homework assignments will be ~50% hand-written and ~50% programs.
 I will ask students to present their solutions during class and for other students to comment.
 *   I give detailed solutions to homework problems.
 However, I will not be able to provide detailed feedback or identify many errors in your code.
 I will discuss general types of issues that I observed on the homework problems during class.
     *  As a result, I may ask you to meet with me to explain your reasoning.
 I will comment on your how you solved the problem and how you presented your results.
 Like ordinary writing, they can always be improved.
 I want you to leave this class knowing how a working scientist organizes analyses and presents results.